vvvv/The-Gray-Book/reference/extending/custom-regions.md

 The basic idea here is that the region is built in a way that it allows for process nodes to be placed inside.

 Regions of that flavor can
-* instanciate the user patch and
+* instantiate the user patch and
 * update the patch.

 Typically, those regions manage only one instance of the users’ patch.
 However, you are free to manage as many instances of the patch as you wish.